About Love Out Loud

 TRANSFORMING our city with the love of Jesus by CONNECTING & MOBILIZING its people and resources.

 Love Out Loud began in 2008 with the very first Christmas for the City at the Millennium Center.
 With two simple phrases of “look for the activity of God” and “be the hands and feet of Jesus” on our brainstorming flipchart, Love Out Loud began as a desire to link arms with other churches to be the presence of Christ in the heart of our city.

-As Love Out Loud enters a new season of a truly interdependent church/community venture, our focus is on connecting leaders and resources to release the radical love of Christ in our city.
+In 2015 Love Out Loud entered a new season of a truly interdependent church/community venture, focusing on connecting leaders and resources to release the radical love of Christ in our city.

 Vision & Mission